 The NMCHC is far from a static snapshot in time, however.
 Recently, through a generous donation from the local Barrett family, the Northern Mariposa County History Center acquired the contents of what was the original McCarthy store, located just behind Whistling Billy.
 The store’s “ghost paint” signs advertise what the building once held (including hardware and dry goods), and museum staff found a treasure trove inside this time capsule.
 They are reinforcing the floor and doing other safety retrofitting as finances allow, and can’t wait to let visitors step back in time on their Yosemite journey, just as John Muir once did.

 As you follow in Muir’s footsteps up Main Street, take time to explore the variety of shops inside the historic buildings and have a bite at one of the restaurants, which feature comfort foods like burgers, vegan and paleo fare, and pet-friendly outdoor dining.

-If you’re looking to learn even more about the area’s California Gold Rush history, take your walk through time a step farther with a gold mine or ghost tour, be sure to check out the pioneer cemetery up on the hill behind the 1920’s schoolhouse.
+If you’re looking to learn even more about the area’s California Gold Rush history, be sure to check out the pioneer cemetery up on the hill behind the 1920’s schoolhouse.
 For an extra bonus, plan your trip for late September to experience the town’s big annual shindig, CoyoteFest, which celebrates these local Sierra Nevada furry four-legged creatures with “a howl of a good time.”

 Parking at the History Center is ample, free, and easy to access from the highway, with room for RVs as well.
 There is disabled access to the museum via a ramp at the back.
 Additional bus and RV parking is available in Coulterville on Broadway, near the county park.